everydayrain/christopherbauer.org/_posts/2024-11-17-goad-terraform.md

 cp variables.tf.template variables.tf
 ```

 Next we'll modify the file to our specifications.
-Mayfly277 [lays out the full specifications](https://mayfly277.github.io/posts/GOAD-on-proxmox-part3-terraform/#configure-terraform) for the file, so rather than recapitulate the entire file, I'll simply review what I changed.
+Mayfly277 [lays out the full specifications](https://mayfly277.github.io/posts/GOAD-on-proxmox-part3-terraform/#configure-terraform) in the code, so rather than reproduce the entire file, I'll simply review what I changed.
 I had to modify the following in the variables.tf file.

 - the vlan tag (according to my [unique arrangement](https://christopherbauer.org/2024/11/08/GOAD-networking.html), yours may differ)
 - node name